|There were endless openings at Victoria Falls that excellent allowed viewing.|

-Well, we have been approved to re-enter and we practically skipped to the rental car desk to get yet another long-term rental car that will see us through until August 15th, when the visa period ends once again.
+Well, we have been approved to re-enter, and we practically skipped to the rental car desk to get yet another long-term rental car that will see us through until August 15th, when the visa period ends once again.

 |There were many rainbows at the falls.|

-Hertz gave us a free upgrade and we got a slightly larger car, a VW something, that has power door locks and windows.
+Hertz gave us a free upgrade, and we got a slightly larger car, a VW something, that has power door locks and windows.
 What a treat that is!
-The tires look good, the AC works well and it even has a clock.
+The tires look good, the AC works well, and it even has a clock.
 (Some of the cheap cars we rent have none of the above).

 The return drive to Marloth Park was long when we encountered a bad accident in Malelane that tied up traffic for no less than 30-minutes.
 Also, there were many trucks on the single lane N4 (highway) and Tom’s who’s an inpatient driver, insisted on passing every truck in our path.
 It was great to get back into Marloth Park at the security gate and head to our bush home.

-|The charming shop is Big Hippo Love located at the Livingstone, Zambia airport.|
+|The charming shop is Big Hippo Love, located at the Livingstone, Zambia airport.|

-While we were gone, Louise had arranged for a deep cleaning of the house.
+While we were gone, Louise had arranged for deep cleaning of the house.
 When we walked in the door to find the TV working, lights left on for us and the house has been totally “spring cleaned” and beautifully “detailed” we couldn’t have been more appreciative.

-One thing we’d like to mention is a wonderful experience we had with two lovely shopkeepers at a newly built tea shop at the Livingstone Zambia airport where we were able to sit comfortably while I sipped on exquisite organic herbal tea.
+One thing we’d like to mention is a beautiful experience we had with two lovely shopkeepers at a newly built tea shop at the Livingstone Zambia airport where we were able to sit comfortably while I sipped on exquisite organic herbal tea.
 (Tom surprised me and purchased two packages of the tea I loved, enough to last for a few months).

 |The girls were so kind and thoughtful.|

 We chatted with the two adorable shopkeepers and had a fabulous time.
-If you ever get to Zambia, stop by and say hello for us.
+If you ever get to Zambia, stop by and say hello to us.
 We’ve included a few photos of our visit to the shop.